Access your Pro+ Content below.

 Features in this issue

 Traditional enterprise network management is shifting in the face of new virtualization and software trends.
-Managers need to be aware of how technologies change their monitoring techniques.
+Managers need to be aware of how technologies change their network monitoring techniques.

 Growing end-user demands can put today's enterprise at increased risk of a major network outage -- and with so much business happening online, the stakes have never been higher.